Sirui-Xu/InterDiff/README.md

 </br>

 ## 📖 Implementation
-To create the environment, you can check and build according to the requirement file [./requirements.txt](requirements.txt), which is based on python 3.7.
+To create the environment, you can check and build according to the requirement file [requirements.txt](requirements.txt), which is based on python 3.7.

 > [!NOTE]
 > For specific packages such as [psbody-mesh](https://github.com/MPI-IS/mesh.git) and [human-body-prior](https://github.com/nghorbani/human_body_prior.git), you may need to build from their sources.